PyPI now supports digital attestations

 On the other hand, considering all of that, you can see why Python would arrive at this design.
 They are the only other people besides NPM who regularly have supply chain attack problems.
 They are seemingly completely unopinionated about how to fix their supply chain problems, while being opinionated about the lack of opinions about packaging in general.
 What is the end goal?
 Presumably one of the giant media companies, Meta, Google or Microsoft maybe, have to take over the development of runtime and PEP process, but does that even sound good?

-• LtWorf 3 hours ago
+• LtWorf 228 days ago

 I think the end goal is to only allow github/google whatever accounts to publish code on Pypi, so importing whatever will be USA-sanctions safe.